regulondbunam/ecocyc-extractor/.github/ISSUE_TEMPLATE/code_restructuration.md

 ---
-name: "Class Restructuration 🛠"
+name: "Code Restructuration 🛠"
 about: "Changes in one or more classes."
-title: "Class Restructuration 🛠"
+title: "Code Restructuration 🛠"
 labels: "enhancement, help wanted"
 assignees: ""